 The EA's Working with Natural Processes (WwNP) dataset has been interrogated to identify opportunities for Natural Flood Management (NFM) that may help to reduce flood risk to the site and surrounding areas.
-At the southeastern corner of the site mapping shows potential for riparian woodland planting (Figure 2-2).
-Riparian woodland can slow down and hold back flood flows within watercourses, reducing flood risk downstream.
-It can also reduce sediment delivery and bankside erosion.
+Within the site there is potential for riparian woodland planting to attenuate flooding.
+This area is shown on Figure 2-2.
 The WwNP mapping is broadscale and indicative.
 Further investigation is required for any land shown to have potential for WwNP.

-Figure 2-2: NFM potential mapping
+Figure 2-2: Natural Flood Management (NFM) potential mapping